agungardneham/mini-coding-project-revou/README.md

 - Basic of CSS (selector, flexbox, design and color, etc)
 - Github and how to connect my coding software to github
 - A little bit of javascript (still need to learn this)
+- And combining all of that to make a simple travel agent website (in github page)